Shopify/hydrogen-v1/docs/framework/internationalization.md

 You can configure your app's default locale in the Hydrogen configuration file.
 You can also set up dynamic configurations in your Hydrogen app for multiple stores.

-### Configure a default locale
+### Configure a default locale and language

 The [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config) contains information that's needed at runtime for routing, connecting to the Storefront API, and many other options.

-You can set your app's default locale using the `defaultLocale` property in your Hydrogen configuration file.
-The `defaultLocale` property is a string that corresponds to a valid locale identifier used to make the request.
-In the following example, the default locale of the app is set to `EN-US`:
+You can set your app's default locale and language using the `defaultLocale` and `languageCode` properties in your Hydrogen configuration file.

+The `defaultLocale` property corresponds to a valid locale identifier used to make the request, using the [IETF language tag nomenclature](https://en.wikipedia.org/wiki/IETF_language_tag).
+The first letter code represents the language, and the second letter code represents the region.

+The `languageCode` property corresponds to the first two characters of `defaultLocale`, using [ISO 639-1 nomenclature](https://shopify.dev/api/storefront/2022-04/enums/languagecode) for language codes supported by Shopify.

+In the following example, the default locale of the app is set to `EN-US` and the language is set to `EN`:

 {% codeblock file, filename: 'hydrogen.config.js' %}